New Zealand’s relationship with Malaysia is one of our oldest in South East Asia.

 The services market is also flourishing, particularly in education and tourism.
 In 2016, more than 121,000 ASEAN tourists visited New Zealand, making it one of New Zealand's larger tourism markets.
 Between 2015 and 2016, visitor numbers increased 48% from Malaysia, 19% from Singapore, and 51% from Indonesia.
 There were more than 12,700 ASEAN students in New Zealand in 2016.

 We have two regional free trade agreements:

-- Regional Comprehensive Economic Partnership (RCEP) includes the 10 ASEAN countries and six countries including New Zealand that have FTAs with ASEAN: Australia, China, India, Japan and Korea
+We're also negotiating the Regional Comprehensive Economic Partnership (RCEP), which includes the 10 ASEAN countries and six countries including New Zealand that have FTAs with ASEAN: Australia, China, India, Japan and Korea.

 Our aid programme in ASEAN countries is about using New Zealand’s expertise in agriculture, knowledge and skills, and disaster risk management to support sustainable economic development, while our programme with Indonesia has a particular focus on the least-developed provinces in Eastern Indonesia is our largest outside the Pacific.

 |Philippines, Manila||Republic of the Philippines|

 |Viet Nam, Ha Noi

 Applications for the 2018 New Zealand Commonwealth Scholarship are open to Malaysians from the 15 February – 30 March 2017.

 Typhoon Nock-Ten (named Nina in The Philippines) is expected to impact the central Philippines from around the 25th December.
 Strong winds, heavy rain and hazardous sea conditions are to be expected during this time.

 Terendak Military Cemetery is situated within the perimeter of Terendak Camp, Malacca.